acadnet-dev/docs/README.md

 For the problem structure I have went with a pre-defined standard, even though a dynamic one will be implemented for the final product.
 See the [problem structure](docs/problem-structure.md) doc.

 ## Checker
-The checker is written in Rust as a standalone endpoint.
+The checker is written in Python as a standalone endpoint.
 Here is the [checker documentation](docs/checker-api.md).

 ## So you want to create a problem?
 Check the [problem author](docs/problem-author.md) doc.